chromium/chromium/content/test/data/attribution_reporting/simulator/README.md

       // whether the source is registered on click or on view, respectively.
       "source_type": "navigation",

+      // Whether the source's reporting origin has debug permission for this
+      // event.
+Defaults to false.
+      "debug_permission": true,

       // Required dictionary data to register a source.
       "Attribution-Reporting-Register-Source": {
         // Optional uint64 formatted as a base-10 string.
 Defaults to 0.